How much Electricity are trains using?

 Solar Panels Fort Worth

-Is Electricity a Power Source for Trains?
+Is electricity a source of power for Trains?

 How does a train get its power?